hoanthien2017/Employee_absenteeism_analysis/my_queries.md

 		else 3
 		end as workload_score

-	--the percentage of the goal achieved,
+	--the percentage of the goal achieved
 	,	case
 		when hit_target = 100  then 3
 		when hit_target between 95 and 99 then 2